Global Shutter Camera

 |Lens mount||Stock lens||C/CS or M12.5 mount||C/CS or M12.5 mount|

-Send us email whenever you need any support from us.
+Send us an email whenever you need any support from us.